This year we will launch our third iteration of our Beyond Boundaries Youth Program.

-In 2024 we ran our first iteration of our program ‘Beyond Boundaries’ with Big Picture School, Alesco OuCollege and Kotara public school.
+In 2024 we ran our first iteration of our program ‘Beyond Boundaries’ with Big Picture School, Alesco College and Kotara public school.
 This program ran as a collaboration between Curious Legends and Newcastle Parkour, with a shared focus on wellbeing and creative expression through art and movement.
 The essence of this program is access to performing and creative arts for disadvantaged youth.
-The program offers a range of depth of exploration of the arts and creative practice through a series of mini workshops and opportunities to engage with the work here at Curious Legends.
+The program offered a spectrum of exploration of the arts and creative practice through a series of mini workshops and opportunities to engage with the work here at Curious Legends.
 At the core of the practices covered in the mini workshop series is vulnerability, creativity, wellbeing and peer relationships.
 We focus on creating a fun, supported accessible space for young people to learn, play and create and asking students to reflect on their experiences.

 Our 2024 program tailored content to each school, covering a combination of the following: